gapsol/infobip/README.md

   - *Nothing to copy!* if the Shortened input field is empty
   - *URL copied to clipboard!* if the copy function is successful
   - *Copying to clipboard failed!* if the copy function fails (it happen e.g. in case of nonsecure *http://* page)
+  - in case of failed copying user has to copy shortened URL manually

 **Function 2** - transcription of shortened URL to registered original URL and redirecting browser